BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks-log-search.md

 Enter text in **Find** to filter the displayed entries as you type.
 Matching is not case-sensitive.
 Use the adjacent type filter to show **All entries**, **Errors**, **Warnings**, **Completed**, **Processing**, or **Skipped** messages.

 Search changes only what is displayed.
-It does not remove log entries, and [SAVE LOGS](pdmpublishersolidworks-log-files.md) still writes the complete collection.
+It does not remove log entries, and [Save...](pdmpublishersolidworks-log-files.md) still writes the complete collection.

 Useful searches include a filename, output extension, configuration, `warning`, `failed`, or `saved`.